younes38/my-competitive-programming-library/README.md

-#My competitive programming library
+# My competitive programming library
-This librabry contains the implentation of the algorithms/data structure that are mostly used in competitive programming.
+This library contains the implementation of the algorithms/data structure that are mostly used in competitive programming.

 ## Content